 - Mr Ping WONG - Chairman, Hong Kong Association of China Business

-- Mr Eldon YEUNG - Steering Committee Member, Hong Kong Public Key Infrastructure Forum Ltd.
+- Mr Eldon YEUNG - Board Member, Hong Kong Public Key Infrastructure Forum Ltd.